junwchoi85/asgmt-one/readme.md

 5. Run unit tests by running `make test`.
 6. Clean cache files and DB by running `make clean`.

-Make sure to update the `config.js` file with the appropriate settings for your environment.
+If you are using the preloaded data, you can sign in with the following credentials:
+- Username: admin
+- Password: 1234

 Enjoy using the project!